met4citizen/TalkingHead/README.md

 </Directory>
 ```

 3. Make an [External Rewriting Program](https://httpd.apache.org/docs/2.4/rewrite/rewritemap.html#prg) script that verifies JSON Web Tokens.
 The script should return `OK` if the given token is not expired and its signature is valid.
 Start the script in Apache 2.4 config.
-(Note: User's don't use the verifier script directly, so put it in some internal directory, not under document root.)
+User's don't use the verifier script directly, so put it in some internal directory, not under document root.

 ```apacheconf
 # JSON Web Token verifier